 How the City Works

 In Texas there are two kinds of cities: Home Rule cities and general law cities.
-As of 2015, of the 1,217 cities in the state, 351 including Horseshoe Bay, are Home Rule.
+There are more than 1,200 cities in Texas.

 But what is a Home Rule City?
 Home Rule cities are cities with populations of more than 5,000 in which citizens have adopted home rule charters.
-A city charter is a document that establishes the city’s governmental structure and provides for the distribution of powers and duties among the various branches of government.
-In order to be implemented, the charter must be approved by the people at an election.
-Likewise, changes in the charter must be approved by a vote of the people.
+A city charter is a document that establishes the city's governmental structure and provides for the distribution of powers and duties among the various branches of government.
+In order to be implemented, the charter must be approved by voters at an election.
+Likewise, changes in the charter must be approved via an election.

 The legal position of home rule cities is the reverse of general law cities.
 Rather than looking to state law to determine what they may do, as general law cities must, home rule cities look to the state constitution and state statutes to determine what they may not do.
 Thus, if a proposed home rule city action has not been prohibited or pre-empted by the state, the city generally can proceed.

-Horseshoe Bay operates under the ‘council-manager’ form of government, meaning that the Council appoints the City Manager, who is then responsible for the administrative and staff-appointment duties.
-The Council also appoints the City Attorney, City Secretary, Fire Chief and Police Chief and makes appointments to City boards and commissions.
-But, contrary to the strong-mayor form of government, the day-to-day operations of the City are under the authority of the City Manager.
+Horseshoe Bay operates under the 'council-manager' form of government, meaning that the Council appoints the City Manager, who oversees the daily operations of the City.
+City Council also appoints the City Secretary, City Attorney, Municipal Court Judge, Fire Chief and Police Chief and makes appointments to City boards and commissions.

 The City Council consists of six members, including the Mayor, elected by the voters of the City to staggered terms of two years each.
 Members receive no compensation.
 Usually, the City Council meets regularly on the third Tuesday of each month, and may call additional special meetings.